takezoe/parallelizer/README.md

 parallelizer
 ====

-Provides tiny utilities for parallelization.
+A library offering tiny utilities for parallelization.

 For example, each element of source is proceeded in parallel in the following example.